rohit1101/Cloud-Resume-Api-/README.md

 This repo contains my solution for [cloud resume api](https://cloudresumeapi.dev) challenge using AWS Cloud and Google Cloud Platform.

 ## Technologies/Services used:

 - Web server: Node.js
 - Serverless Service: AWS Lambda and GCP Cloud Functions
 - Database: AWS Dynamo DB and GCP Firestore
 - Nodejs version: v20.14.0 LTS
 - CI: Github Actions

+## AWS Cloud Solution:

+- The way I implemented the solution for this challenge is by setting up an HTTP API using API Gateway which will trigger the Lambda function to get the data from Dynamo DB.
+- We have to create an Lambda execution role and attach it to the lambda function which allows our function runtime to interact with Dynamo DB to the get the data.